Join us and make a difference

 - Where: Redbridge IAPT, Goodmayes Hospital site, 157 Barley Lane, Ilford, IG3 8XJ (Only a 20 minute train ride from central London).

-- Closest rail station is Goodmayes Train Station.
+- The closest rail station is Goodmayes Train Station.

-We invite applications from enthusiastic, motivated and compassionate healtcare professionals who can demonstrate the skills to be able to work in the community and/or hospital setting.
+We invite applications from enthusiastic, motivated and compassionate healthcare professionals who can demonstrate the skills to be able to work in the community and/or hospital setting.

 What are we looking for

-The successful candidates will work with young people aged between 12-18 years, their families and carers, with acute emotional, psychological and behavioural difficulties.
+The successful candidates will work with young people aged between 12-18 years, their families and carers, with acute emotional, psychological and behavioural difficulties and in Acute Inpatients Wards and the community.

 There is scope within the job role to take part in formalised therapeutic contact with young people and carers.This will enhance the applicant’s future career planning and or academic endeavours.